 My sad journey with this set began when I somehow came into possession of a Bert Campaneris in the late 1970s, which was followed by getting a handful from my friend Dave.
 I tried sorting them by team, and have been in recovery ever since.
 I managed to complete the set when I obtained Bake McBride while in college.
 Even beyond the design, the set is plagued by many terrible paint jobs and poorly executed action photos.

 Cards are divided just beneath the mid- point into two colored backgrounds.
-The team name appears in bold 3D lettering along the top of the image, while the players name appears in a small black font below and the position is displayed in a little baseball inset at the bottom right.
+The team name appears in bold 3D lettering along the top of the image, while the player's name appears in a small black font below and the position is displayed in a little baseball inset at the bottom right.
 Fronts also feature a faux-autograph.

-Card backs are oriented vertically, and are printed in green, pick and magenta on a gray background.
+Card backs are oriented vertically, and are printed in green, pink and magenta on a gray background.
 A large cartoon appears in the upper right corner as part of the solution to a trivia question posed to the left between the player's biographical information and his full legal name.

 The 1975 Topps baseball set was printed on 5 different sheets, each containing 132 unique cards; there were no short- or over-prints.
 Viewing the sheets illustrates why the final random color assignments were inevitable.